- physical fitness

 - A driving licence is useful.

-- You must be fit enough to spend much of the day standing still and to carry equipment.
+- You must be fit enough to spend much of the day standing and to carry equipment.

 - a confident manner